xpack/web-jekyll/pages/dev-tools/arm-none-eabi-gcc/install.md

 {% include important.html content="Although perfectly possible to
-install GNU Arm Embedded GCC in any folder, it is highly recommended to use this path, since by default the GNU MCU Eclipse plug-ins search for the executables in this location." %}
+install GNU Arm Embedded GCC in any folder, it is highly recommended to use this path, since by default the Eclipse Embedded CDT plug-ins search for the executables in this location." %}

 To check if GCC starts, use the following command: